 I was recently awarded an ERC Starting grant.
-In this page, you can find information on the project and on job opportunities within it.
+In this page, you can find information on the project.

 Project overview